 Public Humanities Emphasis Program Coordinator

 Dr. Rebekah Pratt-Sturges holds a Ph.D. and M.A. in Art History from Arizona State University (2017, 2008).
 She teaches courses in public and digital humanities, museum studies, and art history.
 Dr. Pratt’s teaching areas of research include repatriation, archival studies, and public engagement in museums.
-Her digital humanities courses feature digital collection management and digital exhibition design using the webapplication platform Omeka S. She is currently curating a digital exhibition celebrating the Flagstaff Symphony Orchestra’s 70th Anniversary (Fall 2019).
+Her digital humanities courses feature digital collection management and digital exhibition design using the web application platform Omeka S. She is currently curating a digital exhibition celebrating the Flagstaff Symphony Orchestra’s 70th Anniversary (Fall 2019).
 Upcoming projects include development of a virtual tour highlighting the history of NAU in two classes: Humanities in Action (Fall 2019) and Public Humanities in the Digital Age (Spring 2020).
 In the field of art history, Dr. Pratt specializes in the visual culture of the late Middle Ages and human-animal studies.
-Her publications include the forthcoming essay “Taming the Wild in Le livre de chasse: Real Spaces, Imagined Places, and the Medieval Park,” in the anthology Reading the Natural World: Perceptions of the Natural World and Environment in the Global Middle Ages and Renaissance (Brepols 2020) and the article “From Animal to Meat: Illuminating the Medieval Hunt” in eHumanista (2013).
+Her publications include the forthcoming essay “Taming the Wild in Le livre de chasse: Real Spaces, Imagined Places, and the Medieval Park,” in the anthology Reading the Natural World in the Middle Ages and the Renaissance: Perceptions of the Environment and Ecology (Brepols 2020) and the article “From Animal to Meat: Illuminating the Medieval Hunt” in eHumanista (2013).

 Formerly the Curator of the Luce Foundation Center for American Art at the Smithsonian American Art Museum, Dr. Speer joined Comparative Cultural Studies in 2006.
 His research interests encompass twentieth-century art and politics in Europe and the United States.
 His first book, Things of the Spirit: Art and Healing in the American Body Politic, 1929-1941 (Peter Lang 2012), examined manifestations of the twin crises of the Depression and the Dustbowl in America’s visual culture between the world wars.
 He is currently at work on a manuscript titled Cyrus Baldridge and Caroline Singer: Sojourners at the End of Empire, the narrative of an American illustrator and a journalist whose collaborative books were among the earliest voices to articulate a post-colonial political consciousness.